 Pre-conditions:

-1. An ad hoc group emergency alert has been initiated by MC service client 1 and the related ad hoc group exists.
+1. The MC service user on MC service client 1 is authorized to modify the criteria for determining the list of participants by the MC service server.

-2. The MC service user on MC service client 1 is authorized to modify the criteria for determining the list of participants by the MC service server.
+2. The MC service server is aware of the criteria related to the ongoing ad hoc group emergency alert.